Getting Started

 • MS-MPI on Windows

-Lima2 comes with a command-line interface that can be used to control a camera and learn how to use the API.
 MPI provides the mpirun command which arguments are the executables to run.
-To keep things simple, running one control process, two acquisition processes and four processing processes would look like this:
+To keep things simple, running one control process, one acquisition process would look like this:

-$ control --help
+$ lima2_tango --help

 Allowed options:

---help produce help message
+--help Produce help message

---debug stop the program at the beginning
+--debug Stop the server at the beginning to attach